isabella232/experience-manager-headless-adaptive-forms.en/help/create-and-publish-a-headless-form.md

     ```

-    The command downloads all of the necessary packages and libraries needed to run and build the app, such as React, ReactDOM, and Headless adaptive forms
+    The command downloads all of the necessary packages and libraries needed to run and build the app, such as Headless adaptive forms
-    libraries (@aemforms/af-react-renderer, @aemforms/af-react-components, @adobe/react-spectrum) required to render form, run validations, and persist data for instances of the form.
+    libraries (@aemforms/af-react-renderer, @aemforms/af-react-components, @adobe/react-spectrum), runs validations, and persists data for instances of the form.

     ![](/help/assets/install-react-app-starter-kit.png)